ArindamDutta02082001/Spring_Starter/Major Project - Payment App Backend ( Microservices )/MicroService.md

 # Packaging of the microservices
 A package - bytecode of service files + dependent libraries + configuration we create a package into a jar file .
-Other packaing types are docker image , war
+Other packing types are docker image , war

+make sure java.exe and jar.exe are given in the env path then to convert a service to a jar is either in power shell jar -tf service-path or in ide you can mvn package

+# Dockerized our microservice
+in this case we will be requiring the help of Spring profiles i.e having different application.properties in case of different env